-If you are upgrading from much older versions such as Pervasive.SQL 2000i and wish to make use new features, you must rebuild your data files to either 9.5 or 13.0 file formats, depending on your needs.
+If you are upgrading from much older versions such as Pervasive.SQL 2000i and wish to make use of newer features, you must rebuild your data files to more recent file formats, depending on your needs.
 See Converting Data Files in Advanced Operations Guide for detailed information on how to use the Rebuild utilities to convert your data files.